Glutamat42/scheduling-sim/README.md

 This project is (and probably will be forever) work in progress.

+## Build
+Requirements: cmake, opencv, gcc

+Run `cmake .` followed by `make`.
+After that the sim can be run by calling the build artifact, eg `./scheduling_sim`.

 ## Currently implemented Schedulers
 This list might be incomplete in the future.
 See commits or main.cpp for a complete list.